I could tell it was serious by the tone of her voice.

 I was scowling.
 “I worked that case originally.”

 “So did Detective Hammond,” Miller said.

-“And you trust him to do a better job of keeping a professional distance.”
+“And you trust him to do a better job of executing?”

 Miller knew I was repeatedly checking out Alexa’s necklace from storage.
 I could guess how that looked—like I was holding on to the case, as happens to detectives sometimes, and had lost objectivity.